visual-layer/fastdup/INSTALL.md

 python3.8 -m pip install fastdup
 ```

+Note: you may need to upgrade your pip, using the command `python3.8 -m pip install -U pip`.

 ## Using stable release

 - download the latest wheel for your system from our [release page](https://github.com/visualdatabase/fastdup/releases).
 Assuming the wheel file is found in your working folder, run: